NYPL/discovery-sandbox/README.md

 There are a couple of scenarios that complicate the above workflow:

 1. Sometimes, feature branches do not require QA, for instance changes to the README.
 In this case, it is OK to merge into `development` and `production` without a QA tag, but this should only be done in cases where no QA is necessary.
-Ideally we never QA work that is already merged to `development`
+Ideally we never QA work that is already merged to `development`.

 2. Sometimes, feature branches may be bundled together into a release branch.
 In this case, the release may be tagged for QA, and upon passing QA merged into `development`.
 The other branches can then be deleted.
 Ideally, anything merged to `development` should have been on QA exactly as it is at the time of merge.